 |O ye beneath life's crushing load, Whose forms are bending low . . .|

 Every Christian CEO of every Target, Best Buy, Wal-Mart, and all the other Black Friday keepers who prosper from Xmas, as well as all the friends and family of these CEOs, will be required to have their next baby in one of those stables.
-Yes, even male CEOs, especially male CEOs, must give birth in one of those stables, after, of course, being turned away from the Trump Hotel and the hospital, even for the use of their plumbing.
+Yes, even male CEOs, especially male CEOs, must give birth in one of those stables, after, of course, being turned away from the luxury hotel and the hospital, even if they only want to use their plumbing.

 And don't be balking at the idea of men having babies.
 If an uneducated young virgin woman can make it work, a man can, too.